 Health Net has delegated the referral process to some PPGs.
 Referrals to participating and nonparticipating specialists for members assigned to a delegated PPG are subject to any additional rules imposed by the PPG.
 PPGs may not impose referral or authorization requirements that conflict with the member's right to self-refer.

 SERVICES THAT DO NOT REQUIRE REFERRAL OR PRIOR AUTHORIZATION

-Referral or prior authorization is not required for the following services.
-Members may obtain these services from any qualified in-network or out-of-network provider:
+Prior authorization is not required for the following services, and services may be obtained from any qualified innetwork or out-of-network provider: